mhayes853/swift-operation/Sources/OperationCore/Documentation.docc/Articles/UtilizingOperationContext.md

 # Utilizing the OperationContext

-Learn how to best use the ``OperationContext`` to facilitate dependency injection, customizing query behavior, and much more.
+Learn how to best use the ``OperationContext`` to facilitate dependency injection, customizing operation behavior, and much more.

 ## Overview